jack-mixer/jack_mixer/README.md

 ## Acknowledgements

-K-meter implemenatation taken from jkmeter, licensed under the GPL 2, by Fons Adriaensen.
+K-meter implementation taken from jkmeter, licensed under the GPL 2, by Fons Adriaensen.

 [COPYING]: ./COPYING